Welcome to the Before & After School Club

 After school £8.25 per session

-On the 1st of each month you will receive a text informing you Parent Pay is now open to bookings for the following month.
-This needs to be booked online and paid,(to secure your place) by the 15th of the month for the following month’s childcare
+On the designated opening day each month (listed on 'bookings' page) you will receive a text informing you bookings for the following month are open.
+Booking forms should be emailed and paid,(to secure your place) by the 15th of the month for the following month’s childcare.
+Please see 'bookings' page for full details.

 Late/ Uncollected Child